 - Reduce your speed, especially if there’s standing water on the road, as you could risk aquaplaning (see below).

-- Leave more space than usual between your vehicle and the one in front, as in wet weather stopping distances double to four seconds.
-Keeping your distance from other vehicles also helps to minimise the spray hitting your windscreen and obscuring your vision.
+- Leave more space than usual between your vehicle and the one in front.
+Did you know that, in wet weather, stopping distances double to four seconds?
+Keeping your distance also helps to minimise spray hitting your windscreen and obscuring your vision.

-- If you can, avoid splashing pedestrians and cyclists.
-It’s bad enough that they’re dealing with heavy rain, and you can also get landed with a fine.
+- Avoid splashing pedestrians and cyclists.
+It’s not very considerate and you can get landed with a fine.

 - Never attempt to drive through fast-flowing water.

-If the water appears to be too deep – or you can’t know for sure – then find an alternative route.
-As well as potentially damaging your car, many vehicles require only two feet of water to float, according to road safety charity Brake.
+- If the water appears to be too deep – or you can’t know for sure – then find an alternative route.

-If the water is passable, then keep your vehicle in a low gear and engine revs up as you drive through it.
-Be careful to avoid any submerged objects, like branches, that could damage your car.
+- If the water is passable, keep your vehicle in a low gear and engine revs up as you drive through it.

-Once you’ve driven through the water, and are back onto a flat section of road, then press your brakes gently to test them.
-This will also help them to dry out.
+- Once you’ve driven through the water, and are back onto a flat section of road, press your brakes gently to test them.
+This will also help them dry out.